How to Prevent Burnout: Signs, Science, and Strategies

 Burnout builds slowly, which means you need systems that detect gradual changes before they become crises.
 Track your work patterns: hours worked, tasks completed, breaks taken, how you feel at the end of each day.
 Look for trends.
 If your hours are creeping up while your output is declining, that is an early warning signal.

-How SettlTM Detects and Prevents Burnout
+How SettlTM Specifically Prevents Burnout

 Most task management tools are indifferent to your wellbeing.
 They let you add unlimited tasks, ignore capacity limits, and overcommit without consequence.
-SettlTM takes a fundamentally different approach by building burnout detection directly into the system.
+SettlTM takes a fundamentally different approach by building burnout detection and prevention directly into the system.

 When you set up SettlTM, you configure your daily capacity in minutes.
 The Focus Pack algorithm then selects tasks that fit within that capacity.
 It will not generate a plan that requires twelve hours of work when you have set a six-hour capacity.
 This seemingly simple constraint is a powerful burnout prevention mechanism because it forces realistic planning at the system level.

 If your capacity is set to 360 minutes and your task list would require 600 minutes, SettlTM does not cram everything in and hope you figure it out.
 It prioritizes the most important tasks and defers the rest.
 You see a realistic plan, not an aspirational one.
+The Focus Pack caps at 8 tasks maximum, ensuring that your daily plan is focused rather than overwhelming.

 Utilization Tracking and Over-Capacity Alerts